Semiconductor Industry Analysts

 Pre-Tapeout Verification Is Critical

-Before submitting a design to a shuttle run, engineers must complete a detailed tapeout verification process to ensure the design passes all physical and timing checks.
+Before submitting a design to a shuttle run, engineers must complete a detailed tapeout verification process — including timing sign-off, physical verification (DRC/LVS), and power analysis — to ensure the design is foundry-ready.

 Cost Estimation Tools